ROTGP/auth-sodium/docs/README.md

 and error codes (which are customizable).
 There may however be situations where you wish to proceed with the request, without establishing an authenticated user.
-To achieve this - set the following value to false.
+To achieve this - set by adjusting the following value:

 `'middleware.abort_on_invalid_signature' => false`